Selling or giving away a cat

 • The litter you want to sell hasn’t been born yet, OR

-• You are selling multiple cats or dogs.
+• You are selling multiple cats.

 Only recognised rehoming organisations can use a rehoming organisation number.

-The requirement applies to all ‘regulated’ cats or dogs.
+The requirement applies to all ‘regulated’ cats.

 Sellers can be issued an on-the-spot fine by an enforcement officer of $330 if they do not include an identification number in an advertisement.